 We stepped over pushbikes and chain harrows, skirted around milk churns and dodged a back actor (an excavator that is mounted on the back of a tractor) precariously balanced on blocks.
-He stopped at an ancient building with an precuriouoly butureed on broking, the stopped at an unclease buturing with an arched entrance.
+He stopped at an ancient building with an arched entrance.
 Once upon a time, it had had doors, but not any more; hurdles had now been tied across the front to stop animals getting either in or out - which, I wasn't quite sure.